Rs.108for 1 strip(s) (10 tablets each)

 lactation

-Alphadol 0.25mcg Tablet is to be taken with food.
+Alphadol 0.25mcg Tablet should be taken with or after food.

 None